21002329/sample-direct-booking-api/README.md

 Homepage can be then accessed from http://localhost:$PORT/.

-Please refer to `API.md` for API use and testing.
+### API Specification
+Refer to `api.yaml` for OpenAPI Specification of this web-service.

 ### Styling
 PEP8 - Style Guide has been used for the project, please refer to https://www.python.org/dev/peps/pep-0008/.